RakeshKhadav/landing-page/README.md

 Made the Second Container with a Heading and some images.

-Made the Third Container with some quote
+Made the Third Container with some quote.

+Made the Fourth Container with a Sign Up button and message.